nanxintin/drl-research/README.md

 # drl-research

-some code of deep reinforcement learning
+Important algorithms of deep reinforcement learning.

+Working in progress.